All the King's Men (1949 film): Plot

-Reporter Jack Burden is sent on assignment to write about Willie Stark, a man running for county treasurer in an unnamed Southern state.
-Stark's campaign is run on honesty and talking about the corruption of the local politicians.
+Reporter Jack Burden is sent on assignment to write about Willie Stark, running for county treasurer in an unnamed Southern state.
+Stark campaigns against the corruption of local politicians.
 Burden meets Stark and his family and writes an inspiring story on Stark's honesty and courage.
 Using their power, including sway over the police, the local political machine shuts out Stark.
 After his loss, Stark earns a law degree.
-When a shoddily-constructed school in his county experiences a structural collapse that kills 12 students during a fire drill, Stark is encouraged to work on their legal affairs at the children's funeral, and he ultimately wins a lawsuit against the county, leading to a state-wide investigation.
-Willie uses this to build his political momentum, and he is eventually drafted as a spoiler candidate for Governor by the frontrunner in a three-way race.
+When a shoddily-constructed school in his county experiences a structural collapse that kills 12 students during a fire drill, voters regret not voting for Stark.
+He wins a lawsuit against the county, leading to a statewide investigation.
+Stark uses this to build political momentum and is eventually drafted as a necessary spoiler candidate for Governor.

-Stark embarks on the campaign trail with Sadie Burke, an associate of the campaign installed as a mole from a rival candidate, and Burden.
-Initially Stark has trouble on the campaign trail as he speaks obtusely and plainly about his balanced budget plan for the state.
-However, once Burke reveals he is just a spoiler candidate, Stark begins to give more impassioned and effective speeches.
-During this time, Burden continues to report on Stark's campaign, but he resigns after being told to stop writing positively about Stark.
-Ultimately Stark loses the race, but draws large grassroots support from the rural areas of the state as he identifies as one of them – a fooled "hick."
+Stark embarks on the campaign trail with Burden and Sadie Burke, installed as a mole by the frontrunner.
+Initially Stark speaks obtusely and plainly about a balanced budget plan for the state, and his campaign falters.
+But after Sadie reveals the truth of his candidacy, Stark gives impassioned speeches.
+Burden continues reporting on the campaign, but resigns after being ordered not to write positively about Stark.
+Ultimately Stark loses, but draws large grassroots support from the rural areas of the state as he identifies as one of them – a fooled "hick."

-Over the next four years, Stark realizes how to win and continues to campaign and make backroom deals to gain political influence and campaign funds.
-Meanwhile, Burden has had a tough time finding another job, but is hired by Stark to serve as an opposition researcher for the campaign.
-Stark and Burden go back to Burden's home to convince Burden's friends and family to support the campaign.
-Skeptical of Stark's alleged deals and big promises, Adam, brother of Jack Burden's girlfriend, Anne Stanton, asks questions and is not fully convinced.
-However, Anne sensing his demagogic magnetism believes fully in Stark's message.
-Burden gets the group on board by promising State Attorney General to Anne's uncle, the honest Judge Stanton.
-Willie ends up winning the election in a landslide and is portrayed by newsreels as either a prairie messiah or incipient dictator.
+Over the next four years, Stark campaigns, and makes backroom deals to gain influence and campaign funds.
+Meanwhile, Burden has a tough time finding a job until Stark hires him to do opposition research.
+Stark and Burden go back to Burden's home to convince Burden's friends and family to support Stark.
+Skeptical of his alleged deals and big promises, Adam, brother of Burden's girlfriend, Anne Stanton, asks questions and is unconvinced.
+However, sensing his demagogic magnetism, Anne believes in Stark.
+Stark promises a free hand as State Attorney General to Anne's uncle, the honest Judge Stanton, and promises to put Adam in charge of a new hospital.
+Stark wins in a landslide and is portrayed in newsreels as either a messiah or a dictator.